 I tend to stick with mechanic gloves which seem to fit well and last a while.
 I manage to lose the left-glove on a regular basis.
 I’m sure there are many, many right-hand gloves, once worn by me, scattered all over America.
 Tip: Mark your stuff!

-“Helping Hands” — Great for soldering.
-I use this one.
+- “Helping Hands” — Great for soldering.
+I use this helping hand.

 Aspirin -Headaches happen